aster-soc/aster/README.md

 There's another module that relates to `common` called `common-generators`.
 It generates partial versions of certain models that are all nullable, and by default null.
 These can be used for edits, like on a user or a note.

+Aster uses a markdown format used by Misskey called MFM.
+In the `mfmkt` module, there's a library that targets the JVM and JS.
+It's used for the frontend and backend to handle MFM and scanning user submitted content.

 The last module isn't an "official" module, it's `frontend`, the directory that contains the React frontend project.

 ### Development Environment